johnalison/WorkingPhilosophy/Physics.md

   - Couplings appear to unify (esp. with SUSY)
   - Matter feilds and Quantum numbers fit into larger multiplets (highly non-trivial)
   - Expect nu-masses (seen) / p-decay (Not yet completely excluded) / SUSY
+  - Big bang makes a preffered coodinate frame

+- Degrees of freedom are finite whenever you include gravity.
+(See "no local variables") (Sean Carrol)